Cultural Arts Series - Fall 2016

 Closing Celebration: Dec.
 8, 6-8 pm

 West Lafayette Public Library, 208 W. Columbia St.

 "We Are All Connected" illustrates, through art, dialogue, and the film The Way Home, the forces that bring women of all cultures together from the present and into the future.
 The exhibit features paintings, glasswork, clay sculptures and much more by Chippewa Indian artist Marcia Fountain-Blacklidge.
+Contact firstname.lastname@example.org for more information about participation in the Affinity Councils.
 Co-sponsored by Indiana Voices of Women.

 Entertainment in Historic Idlewild: The Summer Apollo of Michigan